Pankaja-Developer/React-Practice-Developer-Tools-Debugging-Error-Handling/README.md

-# Display Current Date and Time in JSX in React JS
+# Attribute in React

-Display Current Date and Time Dynamically
+This Project is for HTML Attribute Vs JSX Attribute in React